 From green pastures and meandering rivers in the south to lively colored forests in the east and muddy walks to access islands full of sand dunes in the north.
 The Netherlands is an underestimated nature and biodiversity haven full of different landscapes that tell stories about human and natural coexistence.

 Wildlife in this area is surprising and varied.
-In the south, you can spot beavers, galloway cattle, and Konik horses.
+In the south and border region, you can spot bever, Tauros, Galloway cattle, Bison, and Exmoor ponies.
 The Veluwe area is home to roe and red deer, wild boar, fox and the newly returned wolf.
 The Wadden Islands are a birdlife haven where you can spot gulls, terns, heron, spoonbills amongst others.
 They are also home to grey and harbors seals.

-Spend a weekend discovering the Dutch nature on foot.
-Sleep under the stars in the Veluwe National Park or walk from the mainland to an island through a low tide sea of mud.
+Spend a weekend discovering the Dutch nature.
+Sleep under the stars in the Veluwe National Park or walk from the mainland to an island through a low tide sea of mud in The Wadden.
+Go bison tracking on foot in The Maashorst and sleep in the worlds most special cabin.
 These unique experiences, guided by nature professionals will take you on a discovery trip to the hidden beauty of The Netherlands.